Zacharias/dotnetcore-docker-unittesting/README.md

 It's important to run the tests in the SDK image, since it feels like copying things into the "server" image is implicitly saying a change/build is good enough to be served up, and the SDK has way more dotnet goodness (like dotnet test) anwyays.

+### Exfiltrating the test results and acting on them.

+docker run -it --entrypoint /bin/bash aspnetapp:latest